David Nolan

 Our Opinion

-Nolan's acute and fascinating portraits reflect the highest traditions of Irish art.
+Nolan's acute, fascinating portraits place him among the best Irish painters.
 The fact that they comprise a small percentage of his overall output gives a clear indication of his range and talent.
 If I wasn't so afraid of what he might see in my face, I'd commission him tomorrow.

 To contact David Nolan, or to commission a portrait (prices start at around €1200) or to see more examples of his work, or to find out about the new arts club Oil Painters of Ireland, please visit his website: www.davidnolan.net

-• For more information about visual arts in Ireland, see: Irish Art.
+• For more about contemporary artists in Ireland, see: Homepage.

 • For details of famous painters and sculptors from Ireland, see Irish Artists.